cnbbooks/lfe-tutorial/src/concurrent/example.md

 First let's look at some of the new concepts we have introduced.

-There are two versions of the ``server-transfer`` function, one with four arguments (``server-transfer/4``) and one with five (``server_transfer/5``).
+There are two versions of the `server-transfer` function, one with four arguments (`server-transfer/4`) and one with five (`server_transfer/5`).
 These are regarded by LFE as two separate functions.

-Note how we write the ``server`` function so that it calls itself, ``(server user-list)`` and thus creates a loop.
-The ErlangLFE compiler is "clever" and optimizes the code so that this really is a sort of loop and not a proper function call.
+Note how we write the `server` function so that it calls itself, `(server user-list)` and thus creates a loop.
+The Erlang-LFE compiler is "clever" and optimises the code so that this really is a sort of loop and not a proper function call.
 But this only works if there is no code after the call, otherwise the compiler will expect the call to return and make a proper function call.
 This would result in the process getting bigger and bigger for every loop.

-We use functions in the ``lists`` module.
-This is a very useful module and a study of the manual page is recommended (erl -man lists). ``(lists:keymember key position lists)`` looks through a list of tuples and looks at ``position`` in each tuple to see if it is the same as ``key``.
+We use functions in the `lists` module.
+This is a very useful module and a study of the manual page is recommended (erl -man lists). `(lists:keymember key position lists)` looks through a list of tuples and looks at `position` in each tuple to see if it is the same as `key`.
 The first element is position 1.
-If it finds a tuple where the element at ``position`` is the same as ``key``, it returns ``true``, otherwise ``false``.
+If it finds a tuple where the element at `position` is the same as `key`, it returns `true`, otherwise `false`.

 ```lisp
 > (lists:keymember 'a 2 '(#(x y z) #(b b b) #(b a c) #(q r s)))